'I'm sad that I didn't have sex until I was 37'

 It's OK to be nervous, but it's also OK to have the desire to want to be with someone.
 All of these feelings are part of humanity, and if you deny yourself that then you deny yourself part of a human experience.

+On 23 April, Alek Minassian allegedly launched a van attack in Toronto that killed 10 people.
+He identified with the "involuntary celibate" or "incel" subculture.
+Members of this online community believe they will never have sex and often blame women for their sexual failures.
+The existence of this incel community worries Joseph.

-One of the things that most worries me about the publicity around the Toronto attack [in which 10 people were killed by Alek Minassian who identified with the "incel" or "involuntary celibate" movement] is that people who are still looking for love may feel stigmatised and have a sense of shame.
+One of the things that most worries me about the publicity around the Toronto attack is that people who are still looking for love may feel stigmatised and have a sense of shame.

 It might perpetuate the idea that people who have yet to find love are socially awkward and in some way weird.
 I felt I was perfectly normal before I found my wife and I was perfectly normal after - I didn't change.
 There is nothing unusual about me.